SAP-archive/helm-broker/README.md

 ```

-After the Helm-Broker processing the addons configuration you can see Redis ClusterServiceClass:
+After the Helm Broker processes the addons' configuration, you can see the Redis ClusterServiceClass:

 ```bash
 kubectl get clusterserviceclass